 |Flamborough Patio Furniture

 The World's Largest T-Rex was built in 2000.
 It is 85 feet tall (a real T-Rex was only about 15 feet tall).
 There is a stairway inside leading visitors to the observation deck in its mouth.
-From the photo inside the mouth, you can see the 20 foot tall T-Rex shown in the first row of photos.
+From the photo inside the mouth, you can see the 20-foot-tall T-Rex shown in the first row of photos.
+In 2020, it was announced that the statue would be restored.
 This smaller dinosaur was built in 1960 by Tig Seland and moved here in 1992. [map]

 Copyright.
 All photos at this website are copyrighted and may only be used with my consent.
 This includes posting them at Facebook, Pinterest, blogs, other websites, personal use, etc.